Laurie LaRusso, MS, ELS

 Symptoms of neurogenic bladder may include:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You may be asked to keep a diary of how often you empty your bladder and other urinary habits.
 If your doctor thinks that your symptoms may be caused by a nerve problem, you may have some of the tests below.
 You may also be referred to an urologist for further evaluation and treatment.

 Treatment focuses on relieving symptoms by emptying your bladder regularly.